Affinity Photo

 I found most of the default settings to be quite useful, but it’s nice to have the option to customize them if you prefer a different response, or you can simply disable the whole thing if you want to handle everything manually.

-All too often I switch to paintbrushes using keyboard shortcuts and then forget to change the layer I’m working on, so I wouldn’t want the ‘Other brushes on vector layer’ to automatically rasterize it but rather to remind me not to work so fast that I lose track of details!
-Little touches like this show how invested Serif is in providing a good user experience that incorporates user feedback, and other developers would be wise to take note.
+All too often, I switch to the paintbrush using keyboard shortcuts but then forget to change the layer I’m working on, so I definitely don’t want the ‘Other brushes on vector layer’ setting to automatically rasterize it – I’d rather it remind me not to work so fast that I lose track of important details!

 RAW Editing